octospacc/staticoso/README.md

 - [x] Auto-detection of titles in a page
 - [x] _HTML_, TXT, _Extended Markdown_, and _Pug_ supported for input page files
 - [ ] Out of heavy-WIP state

+## Known issues (might need further investigation)

+- Bad HTML included in Markdown files can cause a build to fail entirely.
+- The program currently takes about 2 seconds to build a smallish site.
+While by itself that's not a long time, problems could arise for bigger sites.
+- Ordering pages in the global menu with external configuration flags (outside the pages' source) yields broken and unpredictable results.